agera-sdk/previous-version-2/README.md

 Working at the utilities API.
 All done (using third-party crates under the hood), except:

 - [ ] Observable
-- [ ] Encoding and decoding of URIs and URI components via regular expression
 - [ ] Generic File Path functions